junior-devleague/jr-devleague-unity-projects/exercises/ui-scene-and-scene-management/README.md

 Okay, once you have those, let's move on!

-- Open the playerController script for editing
+- Open the playerController script for editing:
+  - Add a new private int variable called count
+  -